Texas Labor Laws

 What is the Minimum Wage in Texas?

-All employees in Texas are entitled to receive at least $7.25 per hour.
+Texas wage laws adhere to the FLSA, which entitles all employees in Texas to receive at least $7.25 per hour.
 This rate applies to all occupations, regardless of the size of the employer.

-What is Tipped Employees’ Minimum Wage in Texas?
+What is a Tipped Employee's Minimum Wage in Texas?

 The FLSA defines a tipped employee as a worker who earns more than $20 in tips every month.
 Following federal regulations, employers in Texas can pay tipped employees a cash wage of $2.13, with a tip credit of $5.12 per hour.